Skip to main content

 </ul>

-In the next lesson, we will learn about CSS, the clothes of the websites, and how to use it!
+In the next lesson, we will delve into CSS, which dresses the webpage, and learn what it is and how to use it!

 Want to learn more?